techmaidenhead/engmanagers.github.io/_posts/2015-03-02-whosinvited.md

 fa-icon: info
 ---

-## You are welcome to join Engineering Managers chat if you're currently working as an Engineering Manager, Team Lead, or any other role which involves managing people working in technology.##
+## You are welcome to join tech[maidenhead] chat if you're currently working in a broadly technology-focussed role in Maidenhead or the surrounding area.##